foundriesio/docs/source/reference-manual/testing/testing.rst

 Testing
 =======

-This section provides an overview of FoundriesFactory testing.
+This section provides an overview of the testing done for the FoundriesFactory™ Platform.

 :ref:`ref-lmp-testplan` describes the *internal* testing process we follow to help ensure the quality of our releases.